 We all know that the banks do not provide a friendly credit environment to the commercial cleaning industry.
 If they offer any money, it usually isn’t enough.
 This often leads to an inability to grow your company due to a lack of funds.
 Well, there’s a type of financing out there that is greatly increasing in popularity in the janitorial industry.
-It’s called factoring.
+We call this Factoring.
 This type of financing concentrates on your customer’s ability to pay, not yours.

 Factoring is the sale of your accounts receivable (invoices) to a funding source at a discount off the face value in return for immediate cash.
-The funding source is known as a factor.
+We call this funding source Factor.

 The process typically works like this: Your cleaning company provide services and issue an invoice to your customer.
 Without factoring, you wait 30-60 days for payment.
-With factoring, the factor immediately purchases the invoice and advances an initial payment of approximately 80% of the invoiced amount.
+With factoring, the factor immediately purchases the invoice and advances an initial payment of approximately 90% of the invoiced amount.
 In most cases, you’ll have funds in your account within 24 hours.
-When your customer pays the invoice (payment is made directly to the factor), you’ll receive the remaining balance less the factor’s fee.
+When your customer pays the invoice (the factor will receive the payment directly), you’ll receive the remaining balance less the factor’s fee.

-Factoring is a well-established form of business financing that produces immediate cash payments to a company at the time of shipment, delivery and invoicing a customer.
-In its basic form, factoring has been used by American business since Colonial times, and its origins go back even further, literally thousands of years to the early days of commerce.
+Factoring is a well-established form of business financing that produces immediate cash payments to a company; at the time of shipment, delivery and invoicing a customer.
+In its basic form, American businesses have been using factoring business since Colonial times.
+Its origins go back even further, literally thousands of years to the early days of commerce.

 American consumers take part in a common form of factoring every time they use a credit card.
 There are 1.4 billion credit cards in circulation, 2.6 each for every American cardholder.
 In 1970 the average balance on individual cards was $649, increasing in 1986 to $1,472, and today it is an astounding $16,061!
 Millions of times a day every business that offers customers charge privileges using credit cards is the direct beneficiary of factoring.
 American retail business depends on the factoring system, and without it, the national economy would be seriously handicapped.

-Since there is no “free lunch” in business, someone has to pay the costs of your extension of credit; either you pay by reduced profits, or your other customers are forced to pay higher prices.
+Since there is no “free lunch” in business, someone has to pay the costs of your extension of credit.
+Either you pay by lesser profits, or your other customers will have no other choice but to pay higher prices.
 In a marginal company, excessive credit extension and late customer receivables can spell disaster.